icecube/OMSim/documentation/extra_doc/2_technicalities.md

 - Example: `p_initialPosition`

 Local Variables
-- Start with a lowercase letter
-- Written in camelCase
+- No prefix, written in camelCase
 - Example: `localParticle`

-Namespaces
-- Written in PascalCase
-- Example: `ToolsNamespace`

 By adhering to these conventions, we aim to:
 1. Clearly distinguish OMSim code from Geant4 code (so we can for example find+replace code without worries)